Carol's "Liner Notes" . . .

 Friend, critic, mentor, poet, photographer, Miriam was all of the above to me.
 I was lucky enough to meet her in one of Nick Johnson's first B&W classes at NESOP in the 1990s.
 She blended her love of words, her crazy sense of humor, and her unique vision to challenge those of us more word/image-challenged to try new ways of looking at the world.
-She passed away sadly in 2008, but will never be forgotten.
+She passed away sadly and far too soon in 2008, but will never be forgotten.

 Karen Davis was also in that first famous group of future photographers in Nick Johnson's early class.
 She went on to to lead the Atelier program, first at Radcliff Seminars, then at Lesley University, and now at the Griffin Musuem.
 I have learned from her, taught her, laughed with her, and cried with her.
 She now runs the Davis Orton Gallery in Hudson NY with her husband, Mark.

 Lloyd Wolf is one of the most talented, prolific, thoughtful photographers I have ever witnessed.
 I have known him as a friend since high school days and as a photographer since post-college.
 He was the first person who taught me how to work in a darkroom and he is the one I still go to with questions.
 A fiercely independent and prolific (think Energizer bunny) documentary photographer, he captures people's emotions respectfully and honestly.